Andre-Matias/crm_integration-1/scripts/r/3.Analysis/readme.md

 # Analysis

-R code used to perform analysis
+R code used to perform analysis.
 ***

 ## Getting Started

-Each folder correspond to a specific ticket on JIRA.
+Each folder corresponds to a specific ticket in JIRA.
 Look for the ticket for more details on what was requested.

 ## Contributors